 The autumnal equinox is the beginning of "astronomical autumn," which ends with the start of winter.
-In the Northern Hemisphere, that is from around September 22 to about December 22, though it varies from year to year, according to the NOAA.
+In the Northern Hemisphere, that is from around Sept.
+23 to about Dec.
+21, though it varies from year to year, according to the MET Office.
 In the Southern Hemisphere, the season runs from about March 20 to June 21.

 Weather forecasters and some countries define the season as "meteorological autumn" by the three months in which the weather changes.
 In the Northern Hemisphere, this is September, October and November.
 In the Southern Hemisphere, meteorological autumn occurs in March, April and May.